li143yf/LocalGNN/README.md

 ### Datasets
 <p align="justify">
- AmazonCoBuyComputer, CoauthorCS, CoauthorPhysics,  WikiCS, and Reddit dataset are from the dgl repository.
+ AmazonCoBuyComputer, CoauthorCS, CoauthorPhysics,  WikiCS, and Reddit datasets are from the dgl repository.
 Ogbn-arxiv is from https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv.</p>

 ### Graph Partitioning Algorithms
 <p align="justify">
-METIS, LDG, and FENNEL are provided by us in `util/li_Partitioner.py`.
+METIS, LDG, and FENNEL are provided in `util/li_Partitioner.py`.
 NE, DBH, and HDRF are from the original paper.</p>

 ### Explanation of the Document